gitguige/academic-kickstart/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
+* Sep 2022.
+Our work on design and evaluation of an [Open-Source Closed-Loop Testbed for Artificial Pancreas Systems](https://arxiv.org/abs/2208.06479) (to appear in CHASE 2022) was featured by the [Diabetes Connections with Stacey Simms](https://diabetes-connections.com/i-think-its-just-the-beginning-a-new-way-to-test-diy-pump-systems-from-uva/).

+* Jun 2022.
+I presented our paper "[Strategic Safety-Critical Attacks Against an Advanced Driver Assistance System](https://ieeexplore.ieee.org/document/9833622)" in 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN2022). [video](https://www.youtube.com/watch?v=2qBX7Z1yuX4)

+* Jun 2022.
+I presented our paper "[Robustness Testing of Data and Knowledge Driven Anomaly Detection in Cyber-Physical Systems](https://ieeexplore.ieee.org/document/9833836)" in the 5th IEEE/IFIP DSN Workshop on Dependable and Secure Machine Learning (DSN-DSML). [video](https://www.youtube.com/watch?v=czi3J-EBAEo)

 * Jun 2022.
 I was invited to give a research report at *the 2nd IFIP Workshop on Intelligent Vehicle Dependability and Security (IVDS 2022)*.